James W. McCord Jr.: Career

 McCord was born in Waurika, Oklahoma.
 He served as a bombardier with the rank of second lieutenant in the Army Air Forces during World War II.
 He briefly attended Baylor University before receiving a B.B.A. from the University of Texas at Austin in 1949.
 In 1965, he received an M.S. in international affairs from George Washington University.
-After beginning his career at the Federal Bureau of Investigation (FBI), McCord worked for the Central Intelligence Agency (CIA), ultimately ascending to the GS-15 directorship of the Agency's Office of Security.
+After beginning his career at the Federal Bureau of Investigation (FBI), McCord worked for the Central Intelligence Agency (CIA) from August 1951 until a round of layoffs in August 1970, ultimately ascending to a GS-15 role as chief of the Physical Security Division in the Agency's Office of Security in October 1968.
+As part of his purview, McCord oversaw security operations at the Agency's Langley headquarters.

-For a period of time, he was in charge of physical security at the Agency's Langley headquarters.
-L. Fletcher Prouty, a former colonel in the United States Air Force, claimed then-Director of Central Intelligence Allen Dulles introduced McCord to him as "my top man.".
+L. Fletcher Prouty, a former colonel in the United States Air Force, claimed then-Director of Central Intelligence Allen Dulles introduced McCord to him as "my top man."